AlgebraicGeometricModeling/Axl.jl/doc/mrkd/viewer.md

 # Viewer

-The object in `SemiAlgebraicTypes` can be vizualized, using `Axl`.
+The objects in `SemiAlgebraicTypes` can be vizualized, using `Axl`.
 They are printed in a file `tmp.axl` and Axl is then run on this view file.

 ```